ajaySingh027/randomDates/README.md

     npm run show:report
     ```

-  which open the html report in browser as :
+  which opens the html report in browser as :
   ![alt text](html-report.png)

+  Detailed info for the steps:
   ![alt text](<detailed-html report.png>)